ibm-cloud-docs/codeengine/app-tutorial.md

    ```
    {: screen}

-   Your application scaled to zero.
+   Your application scaled down to zero.

 4. Call the application again to scale from zero: